 Continue for about 60 km and you'll enter the St. Ann's Bay area.
 You'll come across a right turn (just after Indian Brook) which will take you towards St. Ann's.
 This is where the Cabot Trail continues.
-This area is known as the St. Ann's Loop and it is home to numerous artists and their shops.
-Take the time to stop and browse.

 Do you feel the need to stretch your legs?
 You can check out the North River Falls Trail which is located at North River, just past Tarbot.
 This is a fantastic hiking trail.
 Watch for the signs.

 Next stop on the trail is the Gaelic College.
 The Gaelic College is a very unique place.
 Do you have any scottish blood in your family?

 Is your last name MacLean, MacDonald, MacNeil, MacDougall or do you have any of these names in your family tree?